koeninger/spark-1/docs/spark-improvement-proposals.md

 ### Discussion of an SIP
 All discussion of an SIP must take place in a public forum, preferably the discussion attached to the Jira.

-### Acceptance of an SIP
+### Approving an SIP
-In order to provide a clear outcome, once a committer believes discussion has run its course, s/he can call for a vote by [majority approval](https://www.apache.org/foundation/glossary.html#MajorityApproval).
+In order to provide a clear outcome, once a committer believes discussion has run its course, s/he can call for a vote.
+Votes must run for at least 72 hours.
+Three committer +1 votes are required to pass, any committer vetos kill the proposal until they are withdrawn.
 Changing goals or non-goals after an SIP has been approved requires another vote.
 Changing specific implementation details after approval does not require another vote, provided that goals are met.

 ### Implementation of an SIP
 Implementation should take place after acceptance, via the [standard process for code changes](https://cwiki.apache.org/confluence/display/SPARK/Contributing+to+Spark#ContributingtoSpark-PreparingtoContributeCodeChanges)